In 1925, long before photography was accepted

 and training, Brett had been gifted with an eye.
 In 1927, the two began jointly showing their photographs and became artistic colleagues,

 with Brett not only at the wheel during camera trips (Edward never

 learned to drive) but also encouraging Edward to shed the older

 platinum papers in favor of richer tones available in silver halide

-and he had his first one-man museum show at age 21 at the de Young in San Francisco nearly a year before Group f64 - (which also included his prints) - and the world had a glimpse of what was to come.
-The Curator of
+in the "Film und Foto" (1929) a critical avant-garde venue between the two World Wars and had his first one-man museum show at age 21 at the de Young in San Francisco, a month after his inclusion in Group f64 exhibition - and the world had a glimpse of what was to come.
+The curator of

 the San Francisco Museum of Modern Art, Van Deren Coke would later

 observe, "Brett Weston was the child genius of American photography."
 Reaching the end of his life, Weston would look back and muse, "my father was my biggest fan."

 Brett Westons work ultimately became one of the defining